This post may contain affiliate links. Please read my disclosure policy.

 Way back in 2011, I posted a new pie recipe every week for the entire year.
 This delicious, creamy, smooth and authentic Key Lime Pie was No. 31.
 That year I shared some of our long-time family favorite pie recipes, tried a bunch of new recipes, and developed a couple of new pie recipes too.
 I’ve always loved making pies and was thrilled to share all the best recipes with you.
 Now with almost 80 pie recipes on SRFD, you can find them under their very own tab on the Recipe Index!

 Use fresh key limes and plenty of zest for the best flavor!

 Key limes have a distinct flavor but not drastically different than the larger Persian lime.

-Some people substitute one lime for the other but for me, I think it would be a sin to make Key Lime Pie without using actual Key Limes.
+Some people substitute Persian limes for key limes in recipes.
+While the pie may still be delicious, it’s just not the same.
+Personally, I think it would be a sin to make Key Lime Pie without using actual key limes.
 Just saying … I’m a purist when it comes to this recipe!

 It doesn’t take long to extract the juice of the key limes, especially if you use a juicer/press/citrus squeezer.

 The citrus press is an inexpensive kitchen tool and a real time-saver when juicing lemons and limes.
 See the link at the bottom of this post for more information on some of our favorite kitchen tools.
 If you love citrus recipes as much as we do, it’s a must have!

 Without a doubt, Key Lime Pie is one of our families favorite pies.